 If you suspect your spouse has hidden assets or will conceal assets during divorce proceedings, an experienced attorney can help ensure you receive an equitable portion.
-The attorneys at Shore, McKinley & Conger, LLP in Stockton, CA, have extensive experience discovering hidden assets by vigilantly reviewing financial records and working with forensic accountants and other experts.
+The attorneys at Shore, McKinley, Conger & Jolley, LLP in Stockton, CA, have extensive experience discovering hidden assets by vigilantly reviewing financial records and working with forensic accountants and other experts.
 We can identify and value concealed assets so you can receive the just property division you deserve.

 Signs of Hidden Assets